Minnesota Wildflowers

 Detailed Information

-[photo of leaves] The lower leaves are deeply lobed, up to 3½ inches long and 1½ inches wide.
-They are progressively smaller as they go up the stem and become coarsely toothed but unlobed at the top of the plant.
-The stem is square and slightly rough from scattered short hairs.
+[photo of leaves] The lower leaves are deeply lobed, up to 3½ inches long and 1½ inches wide, with a few scattered hairs along major veins on the underside, and little or no stalk.
+Leaves are progressively smaller as they ascend the stem and become coarsely toothed to nearly toothless at the top of the plant.
+The stem is square, mostly hairless, and unbranched.

 Notes: